kinderp/docker101/README.md

   docker pull ubuntu
   ```

-  You should see somthing like this:
+  You should see something like this:

   ```
   vagrant@docker101:~$ docker pull ubuntu